• Updated on Dec 2, 2025

 If you are only looking for the Annapurna Circuit Trek, Discover Altitude Treks has a couple of special programs only to the Annapurna Circuit Area: a.
 Short Annapurna Circuit Trek b.
 Short Annapurna Circuit Trek with Tilicho Lake

-Outline Itinerary to Manaslu and Annapurna Circuit Trek
+Outline Itinerary to Manaslu Circuit and Annapurna Circuit Trek

 Day 1: Bus drive to Machha Khola (870M)